raamcosta/compose-destinations/README.md

 NOTE: You can use `DestinationsNavigator` instead of `NavController` to make these Composables testable and "previewable".
 Read more in [Going deeper](#Going-deeper)

 2. Build the project (f.e: Build > Make Project) to make KSP generate `HomeScreenDestination` and `Destinations` files.
-Each `@Destination` will generate a Destination object, so do this everytime you need to access new Destination files.
+Each `@Destination` will generate a Destination object, so do this everytime you need to access new Destination objects.

 3. Replace your `NavHost` call with `Destinations.NavHost` (or if using a `Scaffold`, then replace it with `Destinations.Scaffold`).
 You can also remove the builder blocks, you won't be needing them anymore.